Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

 * [Azure Data Lake Analytics Cmdlets](https://msdn.microsoft.com/en-us/library/mt607124.aspx)
 * [Azure Data Lake Store Cmdlets](https://msdn.microsoft.com/en-us/library/mt607120.aspx)

-# Exercise 0: Installing and configuring Azure PowerShell
+# Exercise 0: Launching Azure PowerShell
-In this exercise you will install the Azure Resource Manager cmdlets in Windows PowerShell.
-These cmdlets will enable you to interact with Azure Data Lake (ADL) and complete the tasks in this lab.
+In this exercise you will launch Azure PowerShell, which is needed in order to complete the tasks in this lab.

 1. Open a new PowerShell window.